For the most up-to-date information from UCLA Health, please visit our Coronavirus site or call our Patient Hotline at

 Please consult your physician for more information.
 Do not take the drug outside your physician's counsel as a treatment or prevention for COVID-19.

 Yes.
 We regularly treat patients with infectious diseases and complex illnesses and have rigorous infection-prevention protocols.
 Our infectious disease specialists are highly trained, in continual contact with local, state and federal public health officials and closely monitoring developments.

-UCLA Health offers diagnostic COVID-19 testing for UCLA Health patients in more than 20 locations, including several drive-thru testing sites.
+UCLA Health offers diagnostic COVID-19 testing for UCLA Health patients in more than 20 locations.
 You must have an appointment and an order from a primary care physician before coming to one of our facilities.
 Please contact your primary care physician if you think you should be tested.
 If you don’t have a primary care physician, please call 310-825-2631.
-If you are not a UCLA Health patient, LA County offers COVID-19 tests in many locations.